What You Need To Know About Planning A Trip To Greece

 However, if you keep your itinerary well-planned and straightforward, ten days can be a good number of days to see the best of the country and its islands.

-If you’re lucky enough to have ten days (or more) to spend in Greece, here are some ideas for spending those magical ten days.
+If you’re lucky enough to have ten days (or more) to spend in Greece, here are some ideas for making the most of them.

 • Mainland Greece Itinerary